keboola/connection-docs/use-cases/advertising-platforms/advertising-platforms.md

 * TOC
 {:toc}

-With this end-to-end flow you can bring into Keboola Connection data from one or more marketing channels of your choice (Facebook Ads, LinkedIn Ads, Google Ads, and Bing Ads).
+With this end-to-end template you can bring into Keboola Connection data from one or more marketing channels of your choice (Facebook Ads, LinkedIn Ads, Google Ads, and Bing Ads).
 After all the necessary tasks are performed on the data, you load the results into BigQuery.
 You can also enrich the data with Google Analytics.

 **The flow, in a nutshell:**